killera/killera.github.com/_posts/testing/2013-08-02-performance_testing_the_forgotten_realm_in_continous_delivery.md

 If we do performance testing against several featues together. we should always keep in mind that it will slow down the process of the deployment.

 Also, performance testing is a long-term work.
-We usually do performance testing aimed at the user amount at that moment.
-As time goes on, we need to ensure the system's is still ok after the number of users increases and new features added.
+We usually do performance testing aimed at performance requirements at that moment.
+As time goes on, we need to ensure the system's performance is still satisfied after the number of users increases and new features added.

 ## Who will do performance testing?